The port and leisure activities sector offers a range of career opportunities to graduates

 Although sport and leisure management is a highly vocational course, the fact that you gain an understanding of issues relating to psychology, sociology and social policy means you could move into roles within the public sector.
 These could include policy planning, community development and social work.

 Your course will teach you technical skills, and the practical assignments and placements provide you with hands-on experiences in public, private and voluntary sector environments.

 Around 10% of sport and leisure management graduates pursue full-time or part-time further study, with half of those combining study and work.

 Some take postgraduate courses in order to specialise in a particular area such as arts and culture or events management.
 Others may take postgraduate courses to specialise in a vocational area, such as teaching.

 Many graduates who work within this area also choose to study for the professional qualifications offered by the Institute for the Management of Sport and Physical Activity (IMSPA) or those listed by the sector skills councils:

 What do sport and leisure management graduates do?

-One in ten graduates employed in the UK are working as sports coaches, instructors and officials.
-Other occupations in the top ten include conference and exhibition managers and organisers, marketing associate professionals and fitness instructors.
+Other occupations include conference and exhibition managers and organisers, marketing associate professionals and fitness instructors.